Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Discussion

 Another important direction for future research is to extend our efficiency theory and estimation methods to incorporate generalized independence (Verma) constraints.
 Further investigation is needed to understand the impact of Verma constraints on the semiparametric efficiency bounds for causal estimators within ADMGs.

-{\bf Appendix} The appendix is structured as follows.
-Appendix~\ref{app:notation} offers a summary of the notations used throughout the manuscript for ease of reference.
-Appendix~\ref{app:details} provides additional details of the TMLE procedure for continuous and binary outcomes, discusses modifications for density estimation, and includes proofs for the validity of the loss functions and sub-models.
-It also outlines the TMLE implementation algorithm.
-Appendix~\ref{app:proofs} contains proofs for identification, EIF derivation, and $R_2$ remainder term characterization, establishing conditions for achieving estimator consistency.
-Appendix~\ref{app:sims} presents detailed simulation results and describes the data generating processes across all simulations.
+{\bf Appendix} The appendix is structured as follows. \textbf{Appendix~\ref{app:notation}} offers a summary of the notations used throughout the manuscript for ease of reference. \textbf{Appendix~\ref{app:details}} provides additional details of the TMLE procedure for continuous and binary outcomes, discusses modifications for density estimation, and includes proofs for the validity of the loss functions and sub-models.
+It also outlines the TMLE implementation algorithm. \textbf{Appendix~\ref{app:proofs}} contains proofs for identification, EIF derivation, and $R_2$ remainder term characterization, establishing conditions for achieving estimator consistency. \textbf{Appendix~\ref{app:examples}} gives additional illustrative examples of our estimation methods and contrasts them with prior approaches. \textbf{Appendix~\ref{app:sims}} presents detailed simulation results and describes the data generating processes across all simulations.